mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 ## Registering / Unregistering factories

-All factories created using `Factory.new` get automatically registered into runtime unless explicitly specified otherwise by setting `register` option to `false`:
+All factories created using `Factory.new` get automatically registered into the runtime unless you set the `register` option to `false`:

     var factoryToRegister = Factory.new({
       register: false,
       Component: Class({ extends: Unknown, /* Implementation */ })
     });

-Such factories still may be registered manually using exported `register`
+Such factories still may be registered manually using the exported `register`
 function:

     const { register } = require('api-utils/xpcom');
     register(factoryToRegister);

-All factories created using `Factory.new` also get unregistered automatically when add-on is unloaded.
-This also can be disabled by setting `unregister` option to `false`.
+All factories created using `Factory.new` also get unregistered automatically when the add-on is unloaded.
+This also can be disabled by setting the `unregister` option to `false`.

     var factoryToUnregister = Service.new({
       unregister: false,
       Component: Class({ extends: Unknown, /* Implementation */ })
     });

-All registered services may be unregistered at any time using exported `unregister` function:
+All registered services may be unregistered at any time using the exported `unregister` function:

     unregister(factoryToUnregister);

-## Implementing XCOM services
+## Implementing XPCOM services

-Module exports `Service` exemplar object, that has exact same API as `Factory` and can be used to register services:
+This module exports the `Service` exemplar object, that has the same API as `Factory` and can be used to register services:

     const { Service } = require('api-utils/xpcom');
     let service = Service.new({